donkirkby/live-py-plugin/CONTRIBUTING.md

 Second, display that standard output beside the source code, and keep the two windows synchronized as they scroll up and down.

-If you use your editor's plug-in system to package that up with the four files in the `PySrc` folder, then you're ready to publish your first release.
+If you use your editor's plug-in system to package that up with the `plugin/PySrc/space_tracer` folder, then you're ready to publish your first release.

 To add more features, look at the options by running: